pantsbuild/scie-pants/tools/README.md

 steps needed to support user-facing commands.
 These commands will only ever run once and they can record result information in the form of `<key>=<value>` pairs for future invocations to learn the one-time binding results.
-The `"pants"` command in the `scie-pants` binary depends on an `install` binding to learn the Path of the Pants venv and that in turn depends on a `configuration` binding to learn the Pants version to install and the find-links repo needed to support that install.
+The `"pants"` command in the `scie-pants` binary depends on an `install` binding to learn the Path of the Pants venv and that in turn depends on a `configuration` binding to learn the Pants version to install.
 In turn, both of these bindings depend on Python distributions fetched by the `ptex` fetch mechanism.

 All such dependencies are expressed with `{scie.*}` placeholders in the values of command `"exe"`, `"args"` and `"env"` values in the scie lift manifest.
 To follow the flow of a top-level command,